juliawiggeshoff/astral-species-tree/README.md

 You will probably see something like this among your enviornments:

-`home/myusername/.conda/envs/localconda/envs/msc-species-tree`
+`home/myusername/.conda/envs/localconda/envs/astral-species-tree`

 From now own, you have to give this full path when activating the environment prior to running the workflow

-`conda activate /home/myusername/.conda/envs/localconda/envs/msc-species-tree`
+`conda activate /home/myusername/.conda/envs/localconda/envs/astral-species-tree`

 # Running the workflow

 Remember to always activate the environment first

-`conda activate msc-species-tree`
+`conda activate astral-species-tree`

 or

-`conda activate /home/myusername/.conda/envs/localconda/envs/msc-species-tree`
+`conda activate /home/myusername/.conda/envs/localconda/envs/astral-species-tree`

 ## Local machine

 **Not recommended** unless you have a lot of storage and CPUs available (and time to wait...).
 Nevertheless, you can simply run like this:

-`nohup snakemake --keep-going --use-conda --verbose --printshellcmds --reason --nolock --cores 11 > nohup_msc-species-tree_$(date +"%F_%H").out &`
+`nohup snakemake --keep-going --use-conda --verbose --printshellcmds --reason --nolock --cores 11 > nohup_astral-species-tree_$(date +"%F_%H").out &`

 Modify number of cores accordingly.